0nn0/website-development-questionnaire/README.md

 ### Tracking
 - Does the existing website have tracking integrated?
-- Tracking plan
+- Tracking plan if available
-- Name of tracking service, eg. Google Analytics
+- Name of tracking service
+- Pages to be tracked
-- Which pages need to be tracked?
+- Events to be tracked?
+E.g. user actions like:
-- What events (if any) need to be tracked?
-We can track any user actions, from scrolling to a certain block, clicking on a social link to submitting a form.
+  - Scrolling to a certain block
+  - Clicking on a social link

 ### Domain
 - What is the domain to be used for the website?